Part 2: Liven Up Your Homeschool with These Seven Activities

 - Make a habit of reading aloud to your children and listening to audio books together.
 Reading together creates an inexplicable bond and excitement about learning that is contagious.
 If you are looking for a book to start with, I highly recommend The Lion, the Witch and the Wardrobe by C. S. Lewis.
 This classic novel culminates in a life-and-death battle between good and evil.
 After finishing the book, choose one of the plays, movies, or audio dramatizations that have been made based on The Lion, the Witch, and the Wardrobe and enjoy it with your children.

-- Be creative as you consider ways to motivate your children and bring enthusiasm into your homeschool.
+- Be creative as you consider ways to motivate your struggling learners and bring enthusiasm into your homeschool.

 Don’t hesitate to bring the children into the discussion with you.
 They will have some very creative ideas.